-If you or an older adult you love will be transitioning to a senior living community this spring, you may be more than a little fearful about it.
+If you or an older adult you love will be moving to a senior living community this spring, you may be more than a little fearful about it.
 Giving up a house you have lived in for many years is never easy.
 It can be especially difficult if it is the home where you raised a family.
 We developed this list of the most common concerns we hear from seniors preparing for a move to help address those worries.

 Q: How do I downsize all of my belongings?

 A: This is often one reason older adults put off moving.
 Just the idea of downsizing a lifetime of belongings can be overwhelming.
 Fortunately, there are professionals that can help.
 The National Association of Senior Move Managers maintains a database of professionals to make it easier to find one near you.
 They also have tips to help you hire a move manager and explain what to expect once you do.

 Q: How will I ever learn my way around this new place?

 A: We hear this question a lot!
 Fortunately, you won’t be on your own.
 Staff and residents of most senior living communities are happy to help new residents orient themselves to new surroundings.
 At Whetstone Gardens, we also encourage you to join us for activities and life enrichment programs before you move.
 That will help you begin to get acquainted with fellow residents and the community.

 Q: I’m having a hard time getting excited about moving